 There are occasions when taxpayer realizes gain on a transaction, but does not receive any cash with which to pay the income tax due on the gain.
 Perhaps a purchaser does not have cash and cannot procure a bank loan.
 Taxpayer agrees to permit the purchaser to make installment payments in subsequent years plus interest payments on the declining balance (§ 163(b)).
-Section 453 requires such a taxpayer to defer recognition of "income"210 until receipt of installment payments. § 453(a).
+Section 453 requires such a taxpayer to defer recognition of "income" until receipt of installment payments. § 453(a).
 Taxpayer may elect out of the installment method of reporting income. § 453(d)(1).

-•The installment method applies to an "installment sale."
-An "installment sale" is one where at least one payment is to be received after the close of the taxable year of disposition of the property. § 453(b)(1).

-•However, the installment method does not apply to a "dealer disposition" or to sales of "inventory." \S 453(b)(2).

-•Moreover, the installment method does not apply to a disposition of property in which the seller will have the wherewithal to pay the income tax due on gain.
+- •The installment method applies to an "installment sale."
+An "installment sale" is one where at least one payment is to be received after the close of the taxable year of disposition of the property. § 453(b)(1). - •However, the installment method does not apply to a "dealer disposition" or to sales of "inventory." § 453(b)(2). - •Moreover, the installment method does not apply to a disposition of property in which the seller will have the wherewithal to pay the income tax due on gain.
 Section 453 does not apply to a disposition of stock or securities traded on an established securities market. § 453(k)(2)(A).
-Such property is so liquid that it is its own source of cash.

-•Section 453 does not apply to a disposition of personal property under a revolving credit plan.
-453(k)(1).

-•The "installment" method is a "method under which the income recognized for any taxable year from a disposition is that proportion of the payments received in that year which the gross profits (realized or to be realized when payment is completed) bears to the total contract price." § 453(c).

-•Multiply every payment received by the following ratio:

-(Gross profit)/(Contract Price)

-•Include the product in gross income in the year of payment of the installment.

-•There are some important definitions in the regulations.
-See Reg. § 15A.453-1(b).

-•"Gross profit" is the "selling price" less adjusted basis.
-Reg. §15A.453-1(b)(2)(v).
+Such property is so liquid that it is its own source of cash. - •Section 453 does not apply to a disposition of personal property under a revolving credit plan. § 453(k)(1). - •The "installment" method is a "method under which the income recognized for any taxable year from a disposition is that proportion of the payments received in that year which the gross profits (realized or to be realized when payment is completed) bears to the total contract price." § 453(c). - •Multiply every payment received by the following ratio: (Gross profit)/(Contract Price) - •Include the product in gross income in the year of payment of the installment. - •There are some important definitions in the regulations.
+See Reg. § 15A.453-1(b). - •"Gross profit" is the "selling price" less adjusted basis.
+Reg. \$15A.453-1(b)(2)(v).

-•"Selling price" is the gross selling price without reduction "to reflect any existing mortgage or other encumbrance on the property ..."
-Reg. § 15A.453-1(b)(2)(ii).

-210 The installment method does not apply to recognition of losses.
+208 The installment method does not apply to recognition of losses.

-•The "contract price" is the total "selling price" -

-•reduced by the debt that the buyer assumes •so long as the debt does not exceed the seller's basis in the property.
-Reg. § 15A.453-1(b)(2)(iii).

-•If the debt does exceed the seller's basis, the contract price is reduced by the seller's basis, not by the amount of the debt.
-AND:

-•The amount by which the debt exceeds basis is treated as a payment.
-Reg. § 15A.453-1(b)(3)(i) (11th sentence).

-•When the debt assumed by the purchaser exceeds the seller's basis, what percentage of every payment will seller have to include in her gross income?

-•You can see that the effect of the installment method is to pro-rate both the recovery of basis and recognition of gain.

-•It may prove necessary to keep a running score of unrecovered basis and of yet-to-be realized profit.

-•Section 453B(a) provides that the disposition of an installment obligation is a recognition event to the one who disposed of it.
+- •"Selling price" is the gross selling price without reduction "to reflect any existing mortgage or other encumbrance on the property ..."
+Reg. § 15A.453-1(b)(2)(ii). - •The "contract price" is the total "selling price" - •reduced by the debt that the buyer assumes - •so long as the debt does not exceed the seller's basis in the property.
+Reg. § 15A.453-1(b)(2)(iii). - •If the debt does exceed the seller's basis, the contract price is reduced by the seller's basis, not by the amount of the debt.
+AND: - •The amount by which the debt exceeds basis is treated as a payment.
+Reg. § 15A.453-1(b)(3)(i) (11th sentence). - •When the debt assumed by the purchaser exceeds the seller's basis, what percentage of every payment will seller have to include in her gross income? - •You can see that the effect of the installment method is to pro-rate both the recovery of basis and recognition of gain. - •It may prove necessary to keep a running score of unrecovered basis and of yet-to-be realized profit. - •Section 453B(a) provides that the disposition of an installment obligation is a recognition event to the one who disposed of it.
 That person would determine her basis in the obligation disposed of and subtract that amount from the amount she realizes to determine gain or loss.